Blog #60~ Wandering and Autism: 7 Prevention Strategies

 A lost child is a parent’s worst nightmare.
-Sadly, the headlines above are just a sample of wandering and autism all over the country.
+Sadly, the headlines above are just a sample of instances involving wandering/elopement and autism all over the country.

 Much like the wandering behaviors in seniors with dementia or Alzheimer’s, children and adults with an Autism Spectrum Disorder (ASD) are prone to wandering away from a safe environment.
 A study done by The Interactive Autism Network through the Kennedy Krieger Institute found this: “49% of children with autism attempt to elope from a safe environment, a rate nearly four times higher than their unaffected siblings.
 Two in three parents of elopers reported their missing children had a “close call” with a traffic injury.
 Thirty-two percent of parents reported a “close call” with a possible drowning.”

 I understand this fear all too well.
 There have been a several occasions where Nick has wandered, taken off at the pool and bolted down the street.
-Nick is 19 years old and has Down syndrome and autism.
-He is challenged in the areas of language and cognitive function which limits his understanding of safety.
+Nick is 19 years old and has a dual diagnosis of Down syndrome and autism (DS-ASD).
+He has deficits in the areas of language and cognitive function which limits his understanding of safety.
 He has no concept of danger.

 One day when Nick 11 years old he was on the swing set in the backyard.
 His Dad stepped inside to grab a baseball hat for a second.
 Something made me stop and put down the garden shovel next to the flat of flowers.
 I walked around to the backyard.
 He was gone.

 Al came out the patio door.
 I shouted to him, “Did Nick go inside?”